-Though other announcements are yet to be made by Google, the early preview still gives us a valuable look at what Google is updating with Android Q. The company has made changes to the way Android handles split-screen applications to improve their usability on folding devices.
+Though other announcements are yet to be made by Google, the early preview still gives us a valuable look at what Google is updating with Android Q. The company has changed how Android handles split-screen applications to improve their usability on folding devices.
 Google also says it plans to integrate support for folding displays in the Android Emulator for developers soon.

 In this new Android Q, a user gets to decide which downloaded files can be accessed by an app and which cannot.
 Additionally, Android Q will prevent apps from launching an activity while in the background.
 On the other hand, Google will restrict app access to non-resettable device identifiers; these include details like device IMEI, serial number, etc. Android Q will also randomize the device’s MAC address when connected to different Wi-Fi networks by default.

-Google says Android Q will help ameliorate the privacy and security of Bluetooth, Cellular, and WiFi, by requiring apps instead of the COARSE location permission.
-In taking the FINE location permission, it delivers a better and more accurate location as it gives authority for both GPS and Network provider location.
+Google says Android Q will help ameliorate the privacy and security of Bluetooth, Cellular, and WiFi by requiring apps instead of the COARSE location permission.
+Taking the FINE location permission, it delivers a better and more accurate location as it gives authority for both GPS and Network provider location.

 With the Android Q Beta, apps will also be able to take an image at Dynamic Depth, where the smartphones create a shallow depth of field, either by relying on software or using the secondary sensor, which is referred to as Bokeh.
-These comprise of a JPEG, and XMP metadata that is associated with depth-related elements.
-Many phones offer these pictures in the ‘Portrait mode.’
+These comprise JPEG and XMP metadata that is associated with depth-related elements.
+Many phones offer these pictures in ‘Portrait mode.’